Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 1. Set a fixed percentage to be routed to _Service B_.
 See parameter `config.percentage`.
-2. Define a white- or blacklist group with consumers to use/not use destination
+2. Define a whitelist or blacklist group comprised of Consumers with allowed or denied access to _Service B_.
-   B. The consumer-group association can be configured using the ACL plugin.
+   The Consumer-group association can be configured using the ACL plugin.
-3. Set a period over which (in linear time) the traffic will be moved over from _Service A_ to _Service B_.
+3. Set a period (in linear time) over which the traffic will be transferred from _Service A_ to _Service B_.
 See parameters `config.start` and `config.duration`.

 ### Determining Where to Route a Request

-(This does not apply to white/blacklisting)
+(This does not apply to whitelisting or blacklisting)

 The Canary Release plugin defines a number of "buckets" (`config.steps`).
-Each of these buckets can be routed to either _Service A_ or _Service B_
+Each of these buckets can be routed to either _Service A_ or _Service B_.

 For example: If you set `config.steps` to 100 steps, and `percentage` to 10%, Canary will create 100 "buckets", 10 of which will be routed to _Service B_, while the other 90 will remain routed to _Service A_.

-Which requests end up in a specific bucket is determined by the `config.hash` parameter.
-When set to `consumer`, Canary ensures each consumer will consistently end up in the same bucket.
-The effect being that once a bucket a consumer belongs to is switched to _Service B_, it will then always go to _Service B_, and will not "flip-flop" between A and B. Alternatively if it is set to `ip` then the same concept applies, but based on the originating ip address.
+The `config.hash` parameter determines which requests end up in a specific bucket.
+When set to `consumer`, Canary ensures each Consumer will consistently end up in the same bucket.
+The effect is that once a Consumer's bucket switches to _Service B_, it will then always go to _Service B_, and will not "flip-flop" between A and B. Alternatively if it is set to `ip` then the same concept applies but on the basis of the originating IP address.

-When using either the `consumer` or `ip` setting, if any specific consumer or ip is responsible for more than the average percentage of traffic, the migration may not be evenly distributed.
-Eg. if the percentage is set to 50%, then 50% of either the consumers or ips will be rerouted, but not necessarily 50% of the total requests.
+When using either the `consumer` or `ip` setting, if any specific Consumer or IP is responsible for more than the average percentage of traffic, the migration may not be evenly distributed, e.g., if the percentage is set to 50%, then 50% of either the Consumers or IPs will be rerouted, but not necessarily 50% of the total requests.

-When set to `none` the requests will be evenly distributed, each bucket will get the same number of requests, but a consumer or ip might flip-flop between _Service A_ and _Service B_ on consecutive requests.
+When set to `none` the requests will be evenly distributed; each bucket will get the same number of requests, but a Consumer or IP might flip-flop between _Service A_ and _Service B_ on consecutive requests.

-Canary provides an automatic fallback if, for some reason, a consumer or ip can not be identified.
+Canary provides an automatic fallback if, for some reason, a Consumer or IP can not be identified.
 The fall-back order is be `consumer`->`ip`->`none`.

 ### Finalizing the Canary

-Once the canary is complete, either going to 100% for a percent-based canary, or the timed canary has reached 100%, the configuration will need to be updated.
+Once the Canary is complete, either going to 100% for a percentage-based Canary, or when the timed Canary has reached 100%, the configuration will need to be updated.
-Note that if the plugin is configured on a `route`, that all routes for the current `service` must have completed the canary.
+Note: if the plugin is configured on a `route`, then all routes for the current `service` must have completed the Canary.

-1. Update the `service` entity to point to _Service B_ by matching it to the url as specified by `config.upstream_host`, `config.upstream_uri`, and  `config.upstream_port`.
+1. Update the `service` entity to point to _Service B_ by matching it to the URL as specified by `config.upstream_host`, `config.upstream_uri`, and  `config.upstream_port`.
 2. Remove the Canary plugin with a `DELETE` request.

-Removing or disabling the Canary Release plugin before the canary is complete will instantly switch all traffic to _Service A_.
+Removing or disabling the Canary Release plugin before the Canary is complete will instantly switch all traffic to _Service A_.